brianpos/UploadFIG/README.md

     * compare if the resource has changed (excluding meta.versionId, meta.lastUpdated and text)
     * skip if the resource is the same
 * search for the resource by canonical URL (if it is a canonical resource)
-    * verify that there is not another resource on the server already using that canonical URL (hence uploading may cause issues resolving)
+    * verify that there is not another resource on the server already using that canonical URL (hence uploading may cause issues resolving)<br/>
+    *(can be disabled via -pdv false)*
     * verify that the version hasn't been messed with

 During the processing this utility will: